Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Particular setup

 for a function $V_N$ that is continuous in the interval $I_N = [0, M_N \cdot N^{-1} + (N-1) \cdot N^{-1} \cdot \theta]$.
 In addition, we assume that there is a continuous function $V(s)$ on $I = [0, \lM + \theta]$ such that

 for some constants $A_2,A_3 > 0$.
 We also require that $V(s)$ is differentiable and for some $A_4 > 0$

-\begin{remark} We believe that one can take more general remainders in the above two assumptions, without significantly influencing the arguments in the later parts of the paper.
+\begin{remark} In plain words, Assumption 2 states that the weights $w(x;N)$ underlying the discrete model $\mathbb{P}_N$ asymptotically look like $e^{-NV(x/N)}$ for some function $V$ that plays the role of an external potential in our model.
+This external potential is assumed to be differentiable on the interval $(0, \lM + \theta)$, but its derivative is allowed to have logarithmic singularities near the endpoints $0$ and $\lM + \theta$ -- some of the applications we have in mind satisfy this condition.
+Also in applications (see \cite[Section 9]{BGG}) the function $V$ may depend on $N$, therefore, we keep this dependence in the notation.
+We believe that one can take more general remainders in the above two assumptions, without significantly influencing the arguments in the later parts of the paper.
 However, we do not pursue this direction due to the lack of natural examples. \end{remark}

 Consider the random probability measure $\mu_N$ on $\mathbb{R}$ given by